 Before I wrote a blog about goings in Sarajevo.
-Now, more than a week later I realise that my goings are continually influenced by the way things are going here.
+Now, more than a week later, I realize that my goings are continually influenced by the way things are going here.
 The things I do and the things I want to do are dependent on other people, on transportation, the weather and money but also on the internet, websites, providers and WordPress.
 Today a sense of helplessness came over me, a feeling of not being in control and feeling like not being able to move forward.
-Funny enough that feeling can change in a heartbeat when I see the charm of setbacks and the fun of the unexpected.
+Funny enough, that feeling can change in a heartbeat when I see the charm of setbacks and the fun of the unexpected.

 Being flexible, letting go and not overthinking things, “Polako polako” is what I hear all day.
-I’m not sure if that is meant especially for me, because I’m not very polako, or if this is something people just say.
+I’m not sure if that is meant especially for me, because I’m not very polako polako, or if this is something people just say.
 Take it easy, just wait and see, no worries, it will be okay.
 No rush and no stress.
 I’m having some difficulty getting used to this taking it easy and just wait and see, but I think it can be quite good for me.
-Now and then a little confronting because I feel quite self conscious and uncomfortable while waiting and seeing what will happen.
+Now and then a little confronting because I feel quite self-conscious and uncomfortable while waiting and seeing what will happen.

-Of course there is a downside to all this waiting.
+Of course, there is a downside to all this waiting.
 A lot of time passes and not much is accomplished.
 That can be frustrating for those who are trying their best to get things going.
 As an outsider it is a funny process to watch, but then again, it’s not my things that need to get going.

 Quite suddenly we were separated into three groups because we needed to get up the mountain in jeeps.
 Marking trails is done from high to low, which is quite logical when you think of all the paint, tools and marking materials that are needed.
 Together with Maggie and Džana we were in the back seat giggling and laughing like teenagers.
-This is a phenomena that seems to happen automatically when men start to behave very manly (which is driving a jeep up a steep mountain or handling tools), girls start to behave girly.
+This is a phenomenon that seems to happen automatically when men start to behave very manly (which is driving a jeep up a steep mountain or handling tools), girls start to behave girly.
 Haha, it was a bumpy ride full of laughter.

 But what was this mission?
 In a long column we descended to the Donje Bare lake which the White trail passes.
 The men were in the front hacking, clipping and chopping, making the way clear for the women who were marking.
 Bringing up the rear was the clean-up crew to make sure no one was left behind.
 Lorenc was running around giving orders and helping out here and there.
 All in all a quite simple system.
 The only disadvantage for the impatient ones among us was having to wait on the slow.

-I think it took me a whole day to realise that there actually was no one who had a complete overview or ultimate responsibility.
+I think it took me a whole day to realize that there actually was no one who had a complete overview or ultimate responsibility.
 Everyone was doing his or her task and meddled where necessary in other people’s doings, but the big picture wasn’t clear to anyone.
-For me this results in a situation that I have no control over.
+For me, this results in a situation that I have no control over.
 A situation that I think can be much more efficient.
 But would that make it better?
 Or more fun?
 The best solution for me is just to surrender to whatever is happening and enjoy actually being there.

-Gradually I began to see the logic behind the trailmarks, how they are placed and how they should be interpreted.
+Gradually I began to see the logic behind the trail marks, how they are placed and how they should be interpreted.
 I have hiked an amazingly beautiful and wild part of the White trail and I’m very happy that I get to do that again.
 My fear for bears and wolves has decreased, not because “it’s not that bad and you never run into them anyway” but because they are literally hiding left and right of the trails.
 Fresh bear poop in the middle of the path proves that they are close, but run away whenever they see, hear or smell people.
 To me this is comforting.
 As long as these creatures have nothing to fear from me, I don’t have to be afraid of them.

-The forest allowed us to be there with all our disorganised good intentions, but also made clear that nature is, and hopefully will stay in charge there.
+The forest allowed us to be there with all our disorganized good intentions, but also made clear that nature is, and hopefully will stay in charge there.